-The City of Pompano Beach General Employees' Retirement System (the Plan) is a single employer defined benefit pension plan established by the City of Pompano Beach, Florida (the City) on December 8, 1972.
+The Plan is a single employer defined benefit pension plan established by the City on December 8, 1972.
 The Plan reflects the provisions and requirements of City Code Sections No. 34.010 through 34.040, as amended.
 Since the Plan is sponsored by the City, the Plan is included as a pension trust fund in the City's comprehensive annual financial report as part of the City's financial reporting entity.